BaseMax/SIEMGraphQLTS/README.md

 - Get the average severity level of security events per user.
 - Get the count of security events per event category (e.g., authentication, network).
 - Get the top N users with the most successful login attempts.
+- Get a list of all data sources.
+- Get a specific data source by ID.
+- Get a list of all rules.
+- Get a specific rule by ID.
+- Get security events for a specific data source.
+- Get security events for a specific rule.
+- Get security events for a specific user and data source.

 ### Mutations: